Known as the Houston Colt .45s, 1962-64

 Increasingly lifeless, the Astros appeared burned out under owner Drayton McLane, who sold the team in 2011.
 New lord Jim Crane all but started from scratch (and in a new circuit, as MLB ordered a relocation to the American League), overseeing three straight 100-loss seasons before an impressive rebound ultimately led them to three straight 100-win campaigns, returning to the postseason in 2015 and, two years later, their first-ever world title with an exhilarating seven-game triumph over the Los Angeles Dodgers.
 But after another AL pennant in 2019, it was revealed that the Astros’ burst of winning had coincided with a complex and effective sign-stealing scheme that resulted in fines, loss of draft picks, and the firings of manager A.J.
 Hinch and general manager Jeff Luhnow.
 All of this cast a pall over an excellent roster of talent that included dynamic second baseman Jose Altuve, exciting third sacker Alex Bregman and late-decade pitching acquisitions in Justin Verlander and Gerrit Cole.

 The fallout from the cheating scandal failed to recede in the Blogosphere and at opposing ballparks, where irate fans hounded the Astros with a deafening barrage of boos, hostile signage and banging trash can lids.
-But the Astros remained focused and defiant—running up a streak of consecutive ALCS appearances to six, winning another pair of AL pennants and capturing the 2022 World Series over an upstart Philadelphia team.
-Post-scandal newcomers maintaining the Astros’ topflight standard was veteran manager Dusty Baker, potent boomer Yordan Alvarez and tenacious pitcher Framber Valdez.
+But the Astros remained focused and defiant—running up a streak of consecutive ALCS appearances to seven, winning another pair of AL pennants and capturing the 2022 World Series over an upstart Philadelphia team.
+Post-scandal newcomers maintaining the Astros’ topflight standard was veteran manager Dusty Baker, potent boomer Yordan Alvarez and star pitchers Justin Verlander and Framber Valdez.

 Highlights of the Astros’ History on This Great Game: